 Relative Index Specification

-You can use none and auto to specify the index as with previous animation or after previous animation.
+You can use none and auto, or even (rel: int) to specify the index as with previous animation, after previous animation, or int subslides away from the current number of pauses.

 #slide[